Fever of Unknown Origin

 - A common illness that does not have the usual symptoms

-- Illness with other symptoms that may appear later
+- Illnesses with other symptoms that may appear later

 - Illnesses that may have a delayed positive test

-- Person is unable to communicate about other symptoms such as an infant or someone in a coma
+- Inability to communicate about other symptoms, such as an infant or someone in a coma

 - Genetic conditions that causes periodic fevers—rare